Unite push to address jobs crisis for people with disability

 Read full statement: ACOSS calls for action on jobs and employment support to stem growing unemployment.

 ACOSS has kicked off the new year with a forum to help shape a shared vision for Australia's vital civil society in 2014 and beyond.

 The forum explored the unique role and contribution that civil society makes to Australian public life through policy, leadership and social change.

 Stay tuned to our website here for more information, including our forthcoming civil society paper.

 Budget should be based on needs, not wants: ACOSS

 February 10, 2014 - ACOSS today urged the Federal Government to deliver on its promise to put the nation's Budget on a sustainability long-term footing in a fair way that doesn't leave anyone behind, adding that future government entitlements and subsides should be based on needs, not wants.

 Also read Opinion Article: 'Poverty is real, and here' published in The Australian, January 24, 2014.

-In its submission to the Commission of Audit released today, the Australian Council of Social Service warned the Federal Government against relying on a ‘quick fix' of spending cuts to restore the Budget, adding that the deficit is mainly due to falling revenues and should be restored to pre-GFC levels to raise an additional $23 billion a year.
+In its submission to the Commission of Audit, ACOSS has cautioned the Federal Government against relying on a ‘quick fix' of spending cuts to restore the Budget, adding that the deficit is mainly due to falling revenues and should be restored to pre-GFC levels to raise an additional $23 billion a year.